Saturday May 24, 2014

 It’s possible to climb back down to the river bank at the end of Stephen Dr. but you will only be forced back up again very soon.
 Following the Discovery Walks markings along Stephen Dr. will lead you back into the park a short way later.
-This wooded area as well as the sight of the water treatment plant a little farther along used to be the Humber Valley Golf Course.
+This wooded area as well as the site of the water treatment plant a little farther along used to be the Humber Valley Golf Course.
 Damaged extensively by Huricane Hazel this golf course was taken over by the city as part of it’s plan to control watershed floodplains.

 This structure, known as The Pavilion, was built in 1959 as a public washroom.
 It’s location makes security and maintenance difficult and it has been closed for several years.